-Unfortunately, for many advisors the rate of learning comes nearly to a stand-still once they have a sufficient knowledge base for the typical client they are doing planning for.
-That same focus and intensity that all advisors embody during the beginning of their career has all but faded.
+Unfortunately, for many professionals, the rate of learning comes nearly to a stand-still once they have a sufficient knowledge base for the typical client they are doing planning for.
+That same focus and intensity that all professionals embody during the beginning of their career has all but faded.

-I’ve also been fortunate to see a handful of advisors who have maintained a laser focus on their education and constantly growing their knowledge base.
+I’ve also been fortunate to see a handful of professionals who have maintained a laser focus on their education and constantly growing their knowledge base.
 Their abilities and skillsets are inspiring!

 So, which category do you fall into?
 Here are 5 questions you can ask yourself to gauge your commitment to your continued professional development.

 1. Do you regularly attend industry conferences, such as FPA or MDRT?

 2. Are you an active member of a study group of successful industry peers?